microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-emailurlthreatsubmission.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents email url threat submission which is submitted by email url.
+Represents email url threat submission object which is created when submission is made using email URL.

 Inherits from [emailThreatSubmission](../resources/security-emailthreatsubmission.md).